klml/drfrederson/README.md

 ## TODO

 * merge init create
+* 404 er
+* remove site title from config
+* meta desc to yaml
 * test if yml exists from func
 * webeditor
   * bloggish posttemplate (date, archivcat) for webedit
+  * create new page
+  * if not loadable
+* global filenamepath
 * normalize page and blog
 * include
 * index: dir as link include (for pix)
+* first H1 as titel